 Craig Morgan wrote “The Father, My Son and the Holy Ghost” after the tragic death of his 19-year-old son, Jerry, in a drowning accident.

-“It was 2:30 in the morning and there I was, singing the entire chorus in my head before I even woke up enough to put the words down on paper,” Craig recalled to People.
+“It was 2:30 in the morning and there I was, singing the entire chorus in my head before I even woke up enough to put the words down on paper,” Morgan recalled to People.
 “It was the first time something like that had ever happened to me.”

 Blake Shelton started a Twitter campaign after the song was released to get the song to the top of the iTunes chart, taking it to No. 1 on the all-genre chart in September of 2019.